contao/contao/LIMITATIONS.md

 More information: https://github.com/contao/core/issues/5234

-## ALTCHA form field not working on unsafe environments within chromium based browsers
+## ALTCHA form field not working on unsafe environments

 The ALTCHA captcha does not work in insecure environments because it uses methods of the Web Crypto API.